TheCaptain989/radarr-striptracks/README.md

 *Sonarr Language Profile Example*
 ![sonarr profile](.assets/sonarr-language-profile.png "Sonarr Language Profile settings")

-#### Command Line Options and Arguments
+#### Command-Line Options and Arguments
-The script also supports command line arguments that will override the automatic language detection.
+The script also supports command-line arguments that will override the automatic language detection.
 More granular control can therefore be exerted or extended using tagging and defining multiple Connect scripts (this is native Radarr/Sonarr functionality outside the scope of this documentation).

-The syntax for the command line is:
+The syntax for the command-line is:
 `striptracks.sh [{-d|--debug} [<level>]] [[{-f|--file} <video_file>] {-a|--audio} <audio_languages> [{-s|--subs} <subtitle_languages>]]`

 Where: